kemul/jalin/docs/alert-main.md

    - PagerDuty then notifies the on-call personnel to respond to the alert.
    - If the threshold is not met, New Relic continues its monitoring process.

-Option 2 more scalable if need to extend another channel such as Whatsapp, etc
+Notes : Option 2 more scalable if need to extend another channel such as Whatsapp, etc

 ## Whats Next
 - [Installation Instructions (II)](alert-installation.md)